Râșnov: Climate

 Râșnov has a warm-summer humid continental climate (Dfb in the Köppen climate classification).

 Culture

 Music

-As of August 2013, Râșnov became the host of the first extreme metal festival in Romania, known as Rockstadt Extreme Fest, which was held at the foot of the fortress hill.
-The festival featured bands such as Decapitated, Napalm Death, Gojira, Carach Angren, Septicflesh, Primordial among many others and it continues to this day.
+As of August 2013, Râșnov became the host of the biggest extreme metal festival in Romania, known as Rockstadt Extreme Fest, which was held at the foot of the fortress hill.
+The festival featured bands such as Decapitated, Napalm Death, Gojira, Carach Angren, Rotting Christ, Septicflesh, Primordial, Dimmu Borgir, Kreator, Lamb Of God, Bullet For My Valentine, Heaven Shall Burn, Parkway Drive, Sleep Token, Architects, Stick To Your Guns, Knocked Loose, Unearth among many others.

 Film

 The American film Cold Mountain (2002) was shot to a large degree in the area around Râșnov.

 Sports

 Râșnov Sports Complex was built just outside the town in Cărbunării Valley, for 2013 European Youth Winter Olympic Festival, which was hosted in the nearby city of Brașov.

 Two ski jumping events took place in Râșnov, as part of the Women's Ski Jumping World Cup 2013/2014 competition.
 The events were scheduled for March 2014, on the "Valea Cărbunării" slope.
 During the 2019–20 World Cup, both women and men had events in Râșnov..